aspirepress/InteropSpec/README.md

 ## Overview

-This specification allows for the standardization of metadata for both WordPress plugins & WordPress Themes across multiple repositories.
-It aims to provide a consistent format for plugin & Theme information, making it easier for developers, users, and platforms to work with both plugin & theme  data.
+This specification allows for the standardization of metadata for both WordPress plugins & WordPress themes across multiple repositories.
+It aims to provide a consistent format for plugin & theme information, making it easier for developers, users, and platforms to work with both plugin & theme data.

 ## Known Implementations